 Homemade Pop Tarts

-1 box Pillsbury™ refrigerated pie crust, softened as directed on box
+1 box pie crust (I prefer Pillsbury) and softened as directed on box

 1 small jar fruit preserves (strawberry or raspberry are our go to’s)

 1 cup powdered sugar

 - Preheat the oven to 425°F. Line a cookie sheet with parchment paper.

 - Unroll both pie crusts.
 Cut each crust into four rectangles (I am doing heart-shaped pop tarts with a cookie cutter since it’s Valentine’s Day).
 Place 1 teaspoon of jam in the center of a rectangle or heart and top with another piece of crust.
 Crimp edges using a fork to seal.
 Combine dough scraps and roll them out.
 Repeat until all of the pie crust is used.

 - Bake for 7 to 8 minutes or until slightly brown.

 - Allow the pop tarts to cool for 5 minutes.
 Meanwhile prepare glaze by adding milk to the sugar, 1 teaspoon at a time until the desired consistency is reached.
 Pour glaze over the pop tarts and sprinkle with decorating sugar.
 Make sure to sprinkle sugar right away, as it will not stick if you wait too long.
 Serve warm.

 Leftover pop tarts can be stored in an airtight container.
 To serve warm, heat in the microwave, or flat in a toaster oven.